 - A large subset of SQL and HiveQL commands, including SELECT and INSERT, with joins.
 For more information, see Impala SQL Language Reference.

-- Using Cloudera Manager to manage Impala.
-Using Cloudera Manager 4.6 or later, you can deploy and manage your Impala services.
+- Using Cloudera Manager, you can deploy and manage your Impala services.
 Cloudera Manager is the best way to get started with Impala on your cluster.
-For more information, see the topic on Installing Impala with Cloudera Manager in the Cloudera Manager Installation Guide.
+Each release of Impala has a required corresponding level of Cloudera Manager; See Installing Impala with Cloudera Manager for the prerequisite for the current release.
+For more information about using Cloudera Manager with Impala, see the topic on Installing Impala with Cloudera Manager in the Cloudera Manager Installation Guide.

 - Using Hue for queries.

 - Appending and inserting data into tables through the INSERT statement.
 See How Impala Works with Hadoop File Formats for the details about which operations are supported for which file formats.